brucewlee/lingfeat/README.md

 **Pushing on Readability: Advanced Semantic and Neural Augmentation**, EMNLP 2021.

 Most of these features are developed for passage-level analysis.
-But sentence input will work fine with the program, too.
+But sentence input will work fine with the program.

 ## Installation